Mercedes GLC SUV - Interior & comfort

 The Mercedes GLC has a well built interior and even the entry-level model has loads of standard kit

-The Mercedes GLC boasts an impressive, high-quality dashboard and interior design that’s more luxurious and up-to-date than what you’ll find in many rivals.
+The Mercedes GLC features an impressive, high-quality dashboard and interior design that’s more luxurious and up-to-date than what you’ll find in many rivals.
 All models are well equipped, but you’d expect them to be considering the GLC’s price.
 We'd recommend choosing an AMG Line Premium trim or above to really experience all the GLC has to offer.

 Thanks to a honed suspension set-up and some parts from the Mercedes C-Class saloon, the GLC is very comfortable on the move, whether on the standard steel springs of the Sport or the optional AIRMATIC system.
 Road and wind noise are minimal and a clever crosswind prevention system helps to keep the GLC stable at high speeds.
 Even the more sportily tuned AMG Line models maintain the comfortable ride of the Sport, although the wider tyres do kick up a little more noise from the road.

 Mercedes GLC dashboard

 The GLC shines when you sit behind the wheel.
 The entire design looks like it’s been lifted straight from the C-Class saloon, because there’s loads of solid metal switchgear and clear instruments.
 The middle of the dashboard is dominated by a single piece of wood or gloss-black veneer that starts from just underneath the infotainment screen and swoops down to connect to the centre console.
 However, it’s now outshone by the latest generation of the C-Class, which gets a vast portrait touchscreen and a more futuristic feel.

-The classic air vents look like they’ve been taken straight from a vintage aircraft and the control for the sat nav and infotainment is the only control interruption on the centre console.
+The classic air vents look like they’ve been taken straight from a vintage aircraft and the control for the sat-nav and infotainment is the only one on the centre console.
 The steering column-mounted gear selector is a little strange to get used to, though.
 It's also a shame that the standard analogue gauges and central trip computer look dated compared with the digital instruments fitted in AMG Line Premium trim.